jtopjian/openstack-workshop/07-swift.md

 ### Access Control Lists and Web Access

 Swift provides access control lists for *containers* and are posted just the same as metadata.
-You can set a container to readable by the world by running:
+You can set a container to readable by the world:

     swift post -r '.r:*' myContainer$userID

+The `-r` flag states you're setting the Read ACL.
+While the `'.r:*'` states you want anyone to read.
+You can change it to a list of usernames (separated by commas) instead if you only want other users to view it.
+And then take a look at the Read ACL attribute:

+    swift stat myContainer$userID

 One thing to note with ACLs - you're overwriting that metadata "tag" and not appending to anything existing.